A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: Preliminaries

-The following result, which we slightly modified to better align with the notation in this paper, allows us to characterize the duality of QC codes using constituent codes and will be used throughout this paper.
+The following result, which we slightly modified to better align with the notation in this paper, allows us to characterize the duality of QC codes using constituent codes and will be used throughout this paper to determine the duality of the QC codes in our code construction in Section~\ref{mainsection}.

-\begin{theorem}\cite[Theorem 4.2]{lingsole} An $\ell$ quasi-cyclic code $\C$ of length $m\ell$ over $\mathbb{F}_{q}$ is self-dual with respect to the Euclidean inner product if and only if
+\begin{theorem}\cite[Theorem 4.2]{lingsole} An $\ell$-quasi-cyclic code $\C$ of length $m\ell$ over $\mathbb{F}_{q}$ is self-dual with respect to the Euclidean inner product if and only if